 The first sign often is simply taking longer to get up after a long rest, but it may be a noticeable limp or even excessive licking of the swollen joint.
 Of course there are many different causes and the phrase “joint problems” will cover everything from a strain or sprain caused by exercise, to a degenerative inflammatory disease such as osteo-arthritis.
 Usually a strain or sprain will be improved by a few days rest with perhaps some suitable muscle rub and giving the homoeopathic remedy Symphytum 15C.
 If in doubt it is sensible to get the vet to check if there is anything more serious, particularly if it doesn’t improve within a week.

 Arthritis is usually diagnosed by a vet and confirmed through x-rays.
 It is usually associated with age and wear and tear of the joints over time causing inflammation, pain and restricted mobility.
 Garlic for dogs and cats can help to care for arthritis symptoms.
-Our two herbal medicines Garlic & Fenugreek Tablets and Green Releaf® Tablets given together are very effective in relieving the pain and reducing inflammation to make movement easier and your pet more comfortable.
+Herbal supplements Garlic & Fenugreek Tablets and Green Releaf® Tablets given together are very effective in maintaining comfort and mobility.
 These are also a great combination for maintaining good general health in older dogs, so it’s a really good choice for elderly pets.
 Give these joint care supplements to your dog or cat regularly to boost their health and comfort as they age.

 A Bit of Support